fmnoise/flow/README.md

 ## Why is it better than Either?

-The core idea of `flow` is clear separation of normal value and value which indicates error(exception instance).
+The core idea of `flow` is clear separation of normal value(everything which is not exception instance) and value which indicates error(exception instance) without involving additional containers.
 This allows to get rid of redundant abstractions like `Either`, and also prevents mess with value containers (if you've ever seen `Either.Left` inside `Either.Right` you probably know what I'm talking about).
 Exceptions are already first-class citizens in Java world but are usually combined with side-effect (throwing) for propagation purposes, while `flow` actively promotes more functional usage of it with returning exception instance:
 ```clojure
 ;; construction
 (ex-info "User not found" {:id 123})